 Who Is Getting You The Best Deal?

 Many companies offer guaranteed and instant approval of life policies.
 One popular company is AIG Direct.
 They offer cover from $5,000 up to as much as $25,000, and there are options for living benefits, including terminal and chronic illnesses.

 AARP Guaranteed Acceptance Life Insurance offers up to $25,000 for AARP members, with no health questions or medical exams.
 Their coverage is affordable and permanent, although it is not available to all states.

 United Life offers guaranteed cover and is one of the most affordable options for people aged 40, with policies starting at around $50 a month, depending on your circumstances.

 Great Western Insurance has a Guaranteed Assurance policy offer, which is affordable and open to many states.
 They are a well-regarded insurer with a range of policies, so it is worth discussing your circumstances with them to ensure that you get the policy you best qualify for.

 Kemper’s Senior Solutions GIWL is a popular option for affordable coverage.
 Prices vary depending on your circumstances, with around $80 a month being common, and this company offers competitive quotes for men and women and a reasonable package.

 Are You Sure You Need Guaranteed Issuance Cover?

-Most people would be better off getting a standard policy rather than a guaranteed issuance policy.
+Most people would better get a standard rather than a guaranteed issuance policy.
 Guaranteed acceptance policies are best for those who have difficulty getting other policies.
 Because of this, they tend to be slightly more expensive and limited in terms of when and how they will payout.

 Policies that are priced based on medical information will frequently offer a much better deal.
 You can consider many factors within your control when considering your insurance coverage.
 For example, weight, smoking, alcohol, and exercise habits can sometimes be considered.